sezzle/sezzle-magento2/README.md

 ## Troubleshooting/Debugging
 * There is logging enabled by `Sezzle` for tracing the `Sezzle` actions.
 * In case merchant is facing issues which is unknown to `Merchant Success` and `Support` team, they can ask for this logs and forward to the `Platform Integrations` team.
-* Name of the log should be like `sezzlepay.log`.Its always recommended to send the `system.log` and `exception.log` for better tracing of issues.
+* Name of the log should be like `sezzle.log`.Its always recommended to send the `system.log` and `exception.log` for better tracing of issues.